tsmatz/decision-transformer/Readme.md

 # Decision Transformer Example (Atari Pong)

-This example shows you Decision Transformer implementation with step-by-step explanation in notebook.<br>
+This example shows you Decision Transformer implementation (and step-by-step explanation in notebook) with introductory Atari Pong game environment.<br>

-This example is also made runnable in the mainstream computing with small footprint - such as, in a signle GPU of Tesla T4 or consumer GPU (NVIDIA RTX) - so that you can soon run and check this code.
+Unlike [official example](https://github.com/kzl/decision-transformer), this example is runnable in the mainstream computes with small footprint - such as, a signle GPU of Tesla T4 or consumer GPUs (NVIDIA RTX) - for you to try this code easily.

-Like [official example](https://github.com/kzl/decision-transformer), this uses introductory Atari Pong game environment, and it's also trained on large dataset in [here](https://research.google/resources/datasets/dqn-replay/).
-(We only use a part of this dataset.)

 ## Prerequisites